 The Q -value is positive (exothermic) for spontaneous alpha decay.
 The helium nucleus emerges with a substantial velocity and is fully ionized, and daughter disrupted the atomic electrons on the are by the sudden change process conserves electrical charge.
-We can rewrite the equation whole of the neutral atoms: and calculate terms of the masses then --value because the net change in the atomic binding energies (~65.3 Z7/5 80 Z2/5 eV) is very small compared to the nuclear decay energy.
+We can rewrite the equation but the whole of the neutral atoms: and calculate in terms of the masses then the 0 ---value because the net change in the atomic binding energies (~65.3 Z7/5 80 Z2/5 eV) is very small compared to the nuclear decay energy.

-CLASS: I MSC PHYSICS COURSE NAME: QUANTUM MECHANICS I COURSE CODE: 17PHP202 UNIT: II (one dimensional potential well) BATCH-2017-2019
+CLASS: I MSC PHYSICSCOURSE NAME: QUANTUM MECHANICS ICOURSE CODE: 18PHP202UNIT: II (one dimensional potential well)BATCH-2018-2020

-The semi-empirical mass equation, the emission of an ---particle lowers the Coulomb energy of the nucleus, which increases the stability of heavy nuclei the overall binding energy nucleon affecting per because the tightly approximately bound ---particle has the same binding energy/nucleon as the original nucleus.
+The semi-empirical mass equation, the emission of an ---particle lowers the Coulomb energy of the nucleus, which increases the stability of heavy nuclei the overall binding energy nucleon while not affecting per because the tightly approximately bound ---particle has the same binding energy/nucleon as the original nucleus.

-Two important features of alpha decay are that the energies of the alpha particles known to generally increase with the atomic number of the parent but energy the emitted particle is less than that of the Coulomb of between the ---particle and barrier the reaction reverse nucleus.
-In addition, all nuclei with mass numbers greater than A"150 are thermodynamically unstable against alpha emission (Q is positive) but alpha emission is the dominant decay process only for the heaviest nuclei, A>210. energies of the emitted ---particles can range from 1.8 MeV (144Nd) 11.6 MeV (212Pom) half---life of 144Nd with the being 5x1029 times Typical heavy element alpha decay energies are long as that of 212Pom. as the range from 4---9 MeV, as noted earlier.

-In general, alpha decay leads to the ground state of the daughter the emitted particle carries away as much energy as possible nucleus that and as little angular momentum as possible.
+Two important features of alpha decay are that the energies of the alpha particles known to generally increase with the atomic number of the parent but energy the emitted particle is less than that of the Coulomb of between the ---particle and barrier the reaction the in reverse daughter nucleus.
+In addition, all nuclei with mass numbers greater than A"150 are thermodynamically unstable against alpha emission (Q is positive) but alpha emission is the dominant decay process only for the heaviest nuclei, A>210. energies of the emitted ---particles can range from 1.8 MeV (144Nd) The 11.6 MeV (212Pom) half---life of 144Nd to with the being 5x1029 times Typical heavy element alpha decay energies are long as that of 212Pom. as the range from 4---9 MeV, as noted earlier. in the emitted particle carries away as much energy as possible nucleus SO that and as little angular momentum as possible.
 The ground state spins of and daughters (including alpha particle, of course) are even---even parents the which makes alpha particle emission the most likely process for zero these nuclei.
 Small branches are seen to higher excited states but such processes are strongly suppressed.
 Some decays of odd---A heavy nuclei populate low---lying excited states that match the spin of the parent so that the orbital angular momentum of the particle can be zero.
 For example, the strongest branch (83%) of the alpha decay of